-Pursuant to the requirements of the MSCP Subarea and RMP, Village 9 land plans have been designed to limit access to the adjacent Preserve area.
-Public access to the on-site trail system within the Preserve Edge is illustrated in Exhibit 1.
+Pursuant to the requirements of the MSCP Subarea and RMP, Village 8 West land plan has been designed to limit access to the adjacent Preserve area and within the MSCP.
+Public access is provided through the Preserve as outlined in Exhibit 1.
+The access will comply with the requirements of the MSCP Subarea Plan and the RMP.
 Signage will be installed at trailheads or junction points to restrict public access outside the designated trails.
-Maintenance access will also be provided via the trail access points.
-The trail system within the preserve edge will be constructed during the adjacent single-family development phase.
+Maintenance access will be provided via the trail access points.
+Neighborhood Trails within the preserve edge will be constructed during the adjacent single-family development phase.
 Access will be restricted using gates, fences, and signs until the trails are completed.